 The Bottom Line:

-Please, be advised that there may be some additional steps particularly related to your business model or industry, which are not included in the checklist above.
+Please, be advised t be some additional stare eps particularly related to your business model or industry, which are not included in the checklist above.
 Moreover, there are frequent policy and legislative changes due to which the above steps may be different for you.
 It’s always great to seek a professional’s advice, i.e. having a local business advisor to counsel and verify that you have met all legal requirements before starting and operating your business.